sighcin/jojisamplepack/joji songs/README.txt

 current folder: jojisamplepack/joji songs

-This folder contains all the samples for songs released udner 'joji'
+This folder contains all the samples for songs released under 'joji'